After you have read the information on this page, click here to find the application and sponsorship forms.

 People may join the Club as individuals or as joint members.
 A joint member consists of a couple who are in a legally-recognized relationship.
 Joint members pay the same dues and fees as individual members; they have one vote at meetings.

 The Club welcomes members from both sexes, all races, ethnic backgrounds, religious affiliation, and sexual orientation.

 The Portland Yacht Club welcomes applications for Boating or Intermediate membership at any time.
 This is a summary of policies and procedures; for complete details, contact the Club.
 Forms will be found on the next page.

 An application must be complete before any action can be taken.
 “Complete” means all the information on the Application Form, two Sponsor Forms (from current members in good standing or a Flag Officer from another Yacht Club of which the applicant has been member within the last two years), and a non-refundable $100.00 application fee.

-Once an application is complete, the Membership Committee, headed by Membership Officer Mark Steege, reviews the information.
+Once an application is complete, the Membership Committee reviews the information.
 At its option, the Committee may conduct a criminal background check and/or a credit check.